grandstaish/paperparcel/README.md

 ## Limitations

-Currently this class can _only_ be used with Kotlin data objects.
+Currently this annotation can _only_ be used with Kotlin data objects.
 These data objects must only hold either more data objects, or objects that can already be parceled by Android.

 Please file a bug for anything you see is missing or not handled correctly.